codatio/codat-docs/docs/enterprise/tech-overview/security/data-security.md

 * Please see [Transparent data encryption (TDE) with customer-managed keys at the database level](https://learn.microsoft.com/en-us/azure/azure-sql/database/transparent-data-encryption-byok-database-level-overview)🔗 for further information

 ### Azure Blob Storage
-Data is stored in Azure blob storage on a temporary basis for the purposes of staging and support.
-This data is encrypted at rest.
+Data is stored in Azure blob storage on a temporary basis for the purposes of staging and support, this data is encrypted at rest through Storage Service Encryption.
+For more details on this please see [Azure Storage encryption for data at rest](https://learn.microsoft.com/en-us/azure/storage/common/storage-service-encryption)🔗.

-Dependant on contract, backups are protected using a customer dedicated key.
+Dependant on contract, backups may be protected using a customer dedicated key or through the usage of a managed Microsoft encryption key.

 ### Backups and Redundancy
 To ensure a continuous service, Codat follows a best practice data backup and redundancy methodology.